tikobus/ttt-rl/README.md

 known beforehand, but they are provided on the fly based on the reward policy of reinforcement learning.

-Please check the code for more information.
+Please check the code for more information, oh, and another thing:

+*The only winning move is not to play*